The history of the Amsterdam Pipe Museum

 Exhibition in the Pijpenkamer.

 In the back of Gallery Icon at Frederiksplein in Amsterdam, the Pijpenkamer (Pipes Room) opened in June 1975, a permanent exhibition of this private collection of clay pipes.
 The initiator was Don Duco, collector and researcher in heart and soul.
 Gallery owner Niels Augustin offered him the opportunity to install the exhibition.
 In this room, the walls were fitted with six display cases that showed an overview of the clay pipe.
-Arranged per theme, some four hundred different pipes gave a picture of the richness of shape and decorations of the clay pipe from Western Europe.
+Arranged by theme, some four hundred different pipes gave a picture of the richness of shape and decorations of the clay pipe from Western Europe.

 The Pijpenkamer in Gallery Icon was free to visit five days a week.
-In addition to the exhibition, pipe-making demonstrations were held and visitors could come in for determinations of pipes and tobacco curiosities.
+In addition to the exhibition, pipe-making demonstrations were held and visitors could come in for identification of pipes and tobacco curiosities.
 The exhibition made an important contribution to the interest in the subject.
 At that time, the Pijpenkamer was considered a leading collection with a wide variety, both in circles of private collectors and in comparison with other museums.
 The opening of the Pijpenkamer took place shortly after the departure of the Niemeyer Netherlands Tabacological Museum on the Amstel in Amsterdam.
-This made the Pijpenkamer unique in western Netherlands.
+This made the Pijpenkamer unique in Western Netherlands.

 Collection and research in the first phase